Meditation for Depression

 The Neurobiological Pathway: Altering the Brain's Blueprint

-Loving-Kindness (Metta) and Compassion Meditation:
+Loving-Kindness (Metta) and Compassion Meditation

 Our Commitment to an Objective and Responsible Approach

-It is also important to note that, while meditation is largely considered beneficial, it is not without risks.
+Our balanced approach to meditation acknowledges both the benefits and the limitations of the evidence.
+It is also important to note that, while meditation is largely considered a beneficial complimentary therapy, it is not without risks.

 The klarosity approach is grounded in this expert-level understanding.
 We are committed to providing you with guided meditation that is designed for safety and effectiveness and based on the most rigorous research available.